MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Deploy-protection-groups.md

 There are a few common ways in which you can organize  your protection groups:

 -   **By computer**—So that all data sources for a computer belonging to the same protection group.
-This provides a single point of adjustment for the computer’s performance loads.
+This provides a single point of adjustment for the computer's performance loads.
 However, all data sources will then have the same backup and recovery settings.

 -   **By workload**—So that you separate files and each application data type into different protection groups.
 This allows you to manage workloads as a group.
 However recovering a multi-application server might require multiple tapes from different protection groups.